coltonbrwn/browser-mock/README.md

 # browser-mock

+Display your screencaps in a mock browser window for presentations and UX mockups

 1. Download the [css][dl-link]
 2. Include it in your project
 3. Wrap any `<img/>` tag with a `.browser-mock` class to generate the browser styling